agile-ts/documentation/docs/Interfaces.md

 #### `background`

-Sometimes we want to apply new values to our State in background, so that no component rerender that has bound the State to itself.
+If the Job should be run in `background`, so that no Component rerender which has bound the Agile Sub Instance (the Job represents) to itself.
-Then this property might get handy.
 ```ts {5}
   // Causes rerender on Components
   MY_STATE.set("myNewValue2");